Analysis | The non-Trump GOP erodes a little further

 Gonzalez “decided to quit after enduring a tremendous loss of popularity, of which he had little,” Trump wrote, “since his ill-informed and otherwise very stupid impeachment vote against the sitting President of the United States, me.”

 That “me” is so heavy.
 It’s the point of all this, the fury against Gonzalez and his rejoinder about toxicity.
-Trump demands that the party which carried him to the White House in 2016 continue to shed anyone who isn’t immediately deferential, a years-long process that has consistently eroded the non-Trump-centric part of the party.
+Trump demands that the party that carried him to the White House in 2016 continues to shed anyone who isn’t immediately deferential, a years-long process that has consistently eroded the non-Trump-centric part of the party.
 For many Republicans, that’s just fine.
 But it’s also a reflection of a dynamic familiar in other contexts: the loud, angry center of attention that demands and receives loyalty and the increasing difficulty quieter voices have in speaking against it.

-This week, CNN and its polling partner at SSRS released results providing a good look at how Republicans view Trump and the party.
+This week, CNN and its polling partner SSRS released results providing a good look at how Republicans view Trump and the party.
 What’s remarkable about the results is the extent to which the former president isn’t always the center of attention.

-For example, about 7-in-10 Republicans think Trump should be the leader of the party — which means that 3-in-10 don’t.
-More interesting, the poll also found that only about half of Republicans think that their best bet in 2024 is to have Trump as their presidential nominee, something that Trump has been pretty clearly telegraphing as a desired outcome.
+For example, about 7 in 10 Republicans think Trump should be the leader of the party — which means that 3 in 10 don’t.
+More interesting, the poll also found that only about half of Republicans think their best bet in 2024 is to have Trump as their presidential nominee, something that Trump has been pretty clearly telegraphing as a desired outcome.

 What’s more, Republicans are more likely to identify things such as “having conservative positions” and “supporting congressional Republicans” as more important to being a Republican than supporting Trump or insisting on the false claim that he won last year’s election.
-Again, that 7-in-10 Republicans think that last falsehood is important to the party’s identity is worrisome, given what it says about the party’s embrace of dishonesty in service of power.
+Again, that 7 in 10 Republicans think that last falsehood is important to the party’s identity is worrisome, given what it says about the party’s embrace of dishonesty in service of power.
 But it’s still less of a motivation for Republicans than, say, reducing the power of government.

 There’s been a lot of polling since January trying to gauge how solid is Trump’s grip on the party.
 It’s likely an existential question for the GOP, if not American democracy itself.
-But even those polls such as CNN’s that depict some space for a counterweight to Trump fail to capture two challenges to that possibility: the lack of prominent voices who might serve as that counterweight (as The Washington Post’s Aaron Blake explored in March) and the fact that Trump and his base work so ferociously to prevent any such voices from being heard.
+But even those polls, such as the one by CNN, that depict some space for a counterweight to Trump do not capture two challenges to that possibility: the lack of prominent voices who might serve as that counterweight (as The Washington Post’s Aaron Blake explored in March) and the fact that Trump and his base work so ferociously to prevent any such voices from being heard.

 Part of the challenge lies in the fact that more-conservative Republicans are more energized and more likely to participate in party primaries, as data from the 2016 American National Election Studies shows.
 As I’ve written, that right-wing media focuses on appealing to the most engaged segment of the party, which also happens to be the most conservative, and that elected officials keep an eye on possible primary challenges helps skew the attention and focus to the right.
 And that benefits Trump.